Cavities are small holes in the teeth caused by decay. Several home remedies can prevent this decay or stop it before it forms a cavity.

 - close to the gum line

-Over time, decay reaches the tooth’s inner layer, called the dentin.
-At this point, a cavity starts to develop.
+Tooth decay starts at the tooth’s surface and outer layer, called the enamel.
+Over time, it reaches the tooth’s inner layer, called the dentin.
+At this point, a cavity begins to develop.

-However, several home remedies can strengthen tooth enamel at the pre-cavity stage.
-This process is known as remineralizing, and it prevents a cavity from forming.
+However, several home remedies can strengthen tooth enamel to reverse early demineralization and prevent tooth decay.
+This process is known as remineralization, which prevents a cavity from forming.

 Results from a

-However, some people prefer to use natural home remedies, rather than products containing fluoride.
-Some of these remedies include:
+However, some people may prefer natural home remedies over products containing fluoride.
+Here are some home remedies to prevent tooth cavities.

 1. Oil pulling

 Oil pulling originated in an ancient system of alternative medicine called Ayurveda.
-It involves swishing a tablespoon of sesame or coconut oil around in the mouth for a prescribed period, then spitting it out.
+It involves swishing a tablespoon of sesame or coconut oil around the mouth for around 20 minutes, then spitting it out.

-While some claims about oil pulling are not scientifically supported, research indicates that it can improve tooth health.
-A 2009 study found that using sesame oil in the pulling technique reduced the amount of plaque and bacteria to the same extent as mouthwash.
+While some claims about oil pulling are not scientifically validated, research indicates that it can improve tooth health.
+A

 2. Aloe vera

-Aloe vera tooth gel may help to fight off bacteria that cause cavities.
-The antibacterial effect of this gel kills harmful bacteria in the mouth, according to a
+Aloe vera tooth gel may help fight off bacteria that cause cavities.
+The antibacterial effect of this gel prevents the buildup of bacteria in the mouth, according to a

 3. Avoid phytic acid